Welcome to my Concept 2 RowErg review.

 Here is a quick video that highlights some of the main features:

-The Concept 2 Model D comes in a matte or black finish and is commercial grade.
-Meaning, it’s built to withstand the punishment of constant use at gyms and Crossfit centers.
+So, it’s built to withstand the punishment of constant use at gyms and Crossfit centers.

-So don’t worry about it breaking on you any time soon, no matter how hard you try to beat it up!
+Anyway, don’t worry about it breaking on you any time soon, no matter how hard you try to beat it up!

 Multiple users of varying strength levels have used this rower regularly for over 10 years and have mentioned it still performs like it did when they first bought the unit.